 Your customer reviews are part of user-generated content that you need to use in your customer feedback strategy to start building credibility and boosting your reach.

-When a user posts content talking about your brand on any social media platform, they’ll tag you, their friends, and family in their posts.
+When a user posts content talking about your brand on any social media platform, they’ll tag you, their friends, and their family in their posts.

 They might even write raving reviews and send them via scheduled email or post them on other review sites which you can then repost as a story: